MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-07-16-vector-triple-products-in-minkowski-spacetime.md

 This is the physical effect that derivatives of the local \\( \vec A \\) field have on a test charge at a given spacetime location.
 Here \\( q \\) is the particle’s charge, \\( \vec V \\) is its [four-velocity](https://en.wikipedia.org/wiki/Four-velocity#Definition_of_the_four-velocity), and \\( \vec F \\) is the resulting [four-force](https://en.wikipedia.org/wiki/Four-force) exerted on it (the full four-vector version of the [Lorentz force](https://en.wikipedia.org/wiki/Lorentz_force)).

 We know from our mathematical preliminaries that this equation is unaffected by a gauge transformation of \\( \vec A \\), so it holds for *any* valid four-potential.
-Still, it’s easiest to think about all this in the Lorenz gauge:
+Still, it’s most intuitive to think about all this in the Lorenz gauge:

 - charge- and current-densities (the \\( \vec J \\) field) generate disturbances in the (Lorenz-gauge) \\( \vec A \\) field that travel outward through space at the speed of light;
 - the sum of all such disturbances passing through a spacetime location determines the “value” of the (Lorenz-gauge) \\( \vec A \\) field there/then;